-U.S. 45/52 (35): U.S. 45/52 from I-57 to Airport Rd, the project would expand the road from 2 lanes to 3 lanes.
+US 45/52 (35): US 45/52 from I-57 to Airport Rd, the project would expand the road from 2 lanes to 3 lanes.
 Also, intersection improvements would be made, all leading to improved access to the Greater Kankakee Regional Airport.

-U.S. 45/52 (36): U.S. 45/52 from Kathy Dr to Bourbonnais Pkwy, the project plans to expand the road to 4/5 lanes, improve the intersections, and pour heavy concrete which would improve truck accessibility.
+US 45/52 (36): US 45/52 from Kathy Dr to Bourbonnais Pkwy, the project plans to expand the road to 4/5 lanes, improve the intersections, and pour heavy concrete which would improve truck accessibility.

-IL-50 (37): IL-50 from River St to Bourbonnais Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronize traffic lights.
+IL-50 (37): IL-50 from River St to Bourbonnais Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronization of traffic lights.

-IL-17 (38): IL-17 from Station St to Eastgate Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronize traffic lights.
+IL-17 (38): IL-17 from Station St to Eastgate Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronization of traffic lights.

-U.S. 45/52 (39): U.S. 45/52 from River St to Bourbonnais Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronize traffic lights.
+US 45/52 (39): US 45/52 from River St to Bourbonnais Pkwy the project would improve traffic flow through the use of an Intelligent Transportation System (ITS) upgrade and synchronization of traffic lights.